joek47/keras-self-attention/README.md

 ### About
-Keras Self Attention answer to stackoverflow question.
+My Keras Self Attention answer to stackoverflow question.